Insights: Articles & Resources by Oliver Inc.

 Top Factors That Should Influence Your Choice of Packaging Materials

-When done well, packaging materials can make for a memorable consumer experience.
+When done well, primary and secondary packaging materials can make for a memorable consumer experience.
 Contrast the many-layered unpackaging experiences that resemble a Russian nesting doll as compared to Amazon’s frustration-free packaging.
 Or reflect on the disappointment of opening an airy snack bag with too few chips.

 You will need to account for what attracts customers, keeps your goods safe, and maintains your products’ integrity.

 Here are several key considerations when determining your choice of packaging materials.

 This will likely be the most constraining determinant.
 Given the visual standards or durability requirements of particular industries, certain packaging materials can be quite expensive.